komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 {{< figure src="traincard.jpg" alt="Keychain traincard" caption="The traincard we gave Colette" >}}

 We wanted to almost always take public transit on this trip, to show off how awesome the public transit system in Taiwan but also because of all the reasons that public transit is just superior to driving anyway: more relaxing, everyone can hang out and have a conversation, not too cramped, and in Taipei at least, it's often faster to take the train.
-We also wanted to be able to take U-bikes, which are honestly an incredible solution to the last mile problem and I love showing it off.
+We also wanted to be able to take U-bikes, an incredibly cheap and prolific by-the-minute bicycle rental system in Taipei.

 So, before my parents came, we picked up a couple random yoyo cards from 7-11 or somewhere.
 Tammy added them to her account to make sure they worked with ubikes, although, we aren't sure that was necessary.